supotmaild/BasicPy/README.md

 - BasicPy work by exec() function in Python exec can run multiple line by insert \n between command line
 - this is the most important thing that can help Python to run any loop statement in one line
+- stable version please choose Python 3.2 with PILLOW 2.8.1
--
+- Pillow-2.8.1.win32-py3.2.exe download from https://pypi.python.org/pypi/Pillow/2.8.1
 - How to use
 -
 - Download basic.py in version folder
 - move or copy basic.py file to Python work directory
-- c:\Program Files\Phyton 3.5 for example
+- c:\Python32 for example
 - from Python
 - >>> import basic
 - >>> basic